xopto/pyxopto/docs/source/mcml/layer_stack.rst

 surface and the last layer in the stack is used to describe the medium bellow the bottom sample surfaces.

-The classess that allow definition of individual layers and forming of layer stacks can be found in the :py:mod:`xopto.mcml.mclayer.layer` module.
+The classes that allow definition of individual layers and forming of layer stacks can be found in the :py:mod:`xopto.mcml.mclayer.layer` module.
 The module is for convenience also imported into the main simulator module :py:mod:`xopto.mcml.mc`.